diogopribeiro/Limn/README.md

 ## Contributing

 All contributions are welcome!
-You can open an issue first if you wish to discuss some topic prior to the development and submission.
+You can open a discussion first if you wish to talk about some topic prior to the development and submission.
 Please try to match the existing code style if you open a PR.

 ## License